Opening up the gallery for the community

 Overview

-The facade and new spatial additions mediate the cultural happenings within the gallery and the public life of the Bega Valley Civic Centre: new workshop spaces look onto its reception and offices while large framed windows perforating the textured steel-screen curtain facade, inhabitable from the exterior of the building, offer a showcase for the exhibitions to extend beyond the gallery interior.
+A new facade and spatial additions mediate the cultural happenings within the gallery and the public life of Bega: large, sheltered window vitrines perforate the textured aluminium façade screen, inhabitable from the exterior of the building, these offer a showcase for the exhibitions to extend beyond the gallery interior to the surrounding civic forecourt.

-The gallery windows point towards the significant surrounding landscape: visitors may take a moment from the exhibition to reflect on Biamanga (Mumbulla Mountain) towards the horizon or the public life happening in the town garden across the road.
+The window vitrines point towards the significant surrounding landscape: visitors may take a moment from the exhibition to reflect on Biamanga (Mumbulla mountain) a sacred indigenous landmark towards the horizon, or the public life happening in the forecourt or gardens across the road.

 The facade and new spatial additions mediate the cultural happenings within the gallery and the public life of the Bega Valley Civic Centre.